JameZUK/Matrix-Fitness-Sync/README.md

 ### Template Sensors

-You can define individual template sensors to extract specific attributes from the latest workout:
+You can define individual template sensors to extract specific attributes from the latest workout, with number rounding applied:

 ```yaml
 sensor: